neilbaldwin/VOLDRED/Readme.md

 On the `SETTINGS` tab you can completely alter the entire colour scheme for VOLDRED.

-The section on the left, `UI ELEMENTS`, is just a bunch of dummy objects so you can see how the colour changes affect different aspects of the VOLDRED UI.

-On the right are four sliders, H (hue), S (saturation), L (lightness) and A (background alpha).
+There are four sliders: H (hue), S (saturation), L (lightness) and A (background alpha).
 Slide these around until you get your perfect colour scheme!

 <p align="center">
   <img src="img/Colour 1.png" width="300"/>